ArtyIF/PrismSync/README.md

 ## Install
 The app is built and installed like any other Flutter app.
-The recommended way is to open the project in [a recommneded IDE](https://docs.flutter.dev/get-started/editor), install dependencies (either automatically or with `flutter pub get`), connect your phone over USB, enable USB debugging and installing apps over USB (look up how to do that for your device), and run the project in a mode of your choice (debug, profile or release).
+The recommended way is to open the project in [a recommended IDE](https://docs.flutter.dev/get-started/editor), install dependencies (either automatically or with `flutter pub get`), connect your phone over USB, enable USB debugging and installing apps over USB (look up how to do that for your device), and run the project in a mode of your choice (debug, profile or release).